Our Commitment to the Environment

 Embracing new technology and Green initiatives on the ground

 Singapore Airlines embraces new technology from aircraft and engine manufacturers.
 We often order new aircraft types before they’re built, because we believe in backing manufacturers to develop innovative technology.
 As such, the Airline operates one of the youngest and most fuel-efficient fleets in the skies.
-We also take pride in being the first to operate the Airbus A380, the cleanest and greenest aircraft in operation today.
-Its fuel burn per seat mile and carbon dioxide emissions per customer are the lowest of any aircraft.
-The A380 is also quieter, both inside and outside the cabin.
-On the ground, the Airline continues to do its part for the environment by implementing electronic ticketing across its network –- an initiative that not only reduces costs but saves trees as well – and embraces energy conservation and green building designs at the workplace to reduce energy usage.
+We also take pride in being the first to operate the Airbus A380, one of the cleanest and greenest aircraft in operation today.
+In addition, firm orders have been placed for the Airbus A350-900 and Boeing 787-10, which are made from lightweight carbon composites and have high fuel efficiency.
+On the ground, the Airline continues to do its part for the environment with electronic ticketing across its network –- an initiative that not only reduces costs but saves trees as well.
+We embrace energy and resource conservation, in addition to green building designs at the workplace to reduce energy usage and waste generation.

 Over the longer term, biofuels derived from sustainable oil crops such as jatropha, camelina and algae, or from waste biomass, may hold potential for use in aviation.
 In August 2011, Singapore Airlines joined the Sustainable Aviation Fuel Users Group (SAFUG) to accelerate the development and commercialisation of lower-carbon renewable aviation fuels derived from environmentally and socially sustainable sources.
-Being a member of SAFUG is in line with our commitment to work with key stakeholders on the potential future use of biofuels in commercial aviation.
+As a member of SAFUG, we are committed to working with key stakeholders on the potential future use of sustainable fuels in aviation.

 Participation in the Asia and Pacific Initiative to Reduce Emissions (ASPIRE) Programme